-A process external to the application submission process will be employed to establish evaluation priority.
+If batching is required, a process external to the application submission process will be employed to establish evaluation priority.
 This process will be based on an online ticketing system or other objective criteria.

 If batching is required, the String Similarity review will be completed on all applications prior to the establishment of evaluation priority batches.
 For applications identified as part of a contention set, the entire contention set will be kept together in the same batch.